noracurcio/ncurcio/README.md

 ### Hi, Nice to meet you! 👋

-My name is Nora Curcio, I am a Web Developer.
+My name is Nora Curcio and I am a Web Developer.
-I have a passion for front end development.
-I love Javascript and React!

-- 💬 Feel free to ask me about any of my projects.
+💬 Feel free to ask me about any of my projects.
-- 📫 Get in contact! : noracurcio@gmail.com
+📫 Get in contact! : noracurcio@gmail.com